Loan Repayment

 Complete Your Exit Counseling

 Exit Counseling is a requirement for students who took out any student loan after they graduate, or drop below half-time enrollment.
 Exit Counseling will help you learn about your payment options and what you can expect once you enter repayment.
-Find all your loan information within the Manage Loans section of your federal student aid account.
-You must complete exit counseling before you can receive your diploma and final official transcripts.
+Find all your loan information within the Manage Loans section of your Federal Student Aid (FSA) account.
 Depending on the types of Federal Aid you have, you may be required to complete TWO Exit Counseling sessions: Federal Direct Loan(s) and the Federal TEACH Grant.

 Complete Exit Counseling